 Individual lenders are likely to have their own requirements and restrictions when it comes to how down payment assistance is accounted for and applied to your loan.
 So, if you know you’re planning to take advantage of a down payment assistance program, it’s a good idea to talk to prospective lenders about how this will affect your mortgage.

-There’s no shortage of down payment assistance options, but there’s no universal application that will go to all of them.
-Because of this, you’ll need to apply to each one individually.
-Depending on the program, you might call to see if you’re eligible, complete the application online or in-person, and possibly take certain education courses.
+There is no shortage of down payment assistance options, but there is also no universal application that will go to all of them.
+Because of this, you will need to apply to each one individually.
+Depending on the program, you might call to see if you are eligible, complete the application online or in-person and possibly take certain education courses.

-Some programs require you to have a specific loan to qualify.
-For instance, you might need an FHA loan instead of a conventional loan.
+Some programs require you to have a specific mortgage to qualify: for instance, an FHA loan instead of a conventional loan.

 Aside from being a first-time homebuyer, eligibility is usually based on income.
-Many programs target low- to moderate-income earners, so if you’re in a higher bracket, you might not qualify.
+Many programs target low- to moderate-income earners, so if you are in a higher bracket, you might not qualify.
 You might also need to contribute a certain percentage of your own income to get the assistance.

 Not everyone qualifies for down payment assistance programs.
-If you’ve owned a home in the last three years, your income is too high or you’re planning to rent out the property you’re purchasing, or otherwise use it as an investment, you might not qualify for many programs.
+If you have owned a home in the last three years, your income is too high or you are planning to rent out the property or otherwise use it as an investment, you might not be eligible for many programs.

 However, there are other housing programs you might qualify for.
-Visit HUD.gov, select your state and then on “Learn about homeownership.”
-From there, you’ll learn about ways to avoid foreclosure, find home counseling services and getting money for home renovations or repairs.
+Visit HUD.gov/states, select your state and click “Learn About Homeownership.”
+From there, you can find ways to avoid foreclosure, find home counseling services and get money for home renovations or repairs.
 Depending on where you live and your needs, you might find housing resources geared towards seniors, disaster relief and help to pay utility bills.

 Home assistance programs are vast and vary by needs and location.
-You might find that if you don’t qualify for down payment assistance, you might be eligible for assistance in other ways.
+You might find that if you do not qualify for down payment assistance, you might be eligible for assistance in other ways.